 At first glance, Czech nymphing seems like a natural way to take advantage of tenkara rods' length.
 Developed by the Poles and refined by the Czechs, what we know as Czech nymphing is an outgrowth of European fly fishing competitions.
 Because attaching split shot to the leader is prohibited by competition rules, the flies themselves are weighted, often with tungsten, and have a narrow profile that allows them to sink quickly and fish deeply.
 The curved "scud hooks" ride with the hook point up, allowing the nymphs to be fished right on the bottom with less chance of getting snagged.

 Sounds like a tenkara rod would be ideal and Czech nymphing would naturally be one of the core American tenkara techniques.
-Well, not really.
-In classic Czech nymphing, three weighted nymphs are used and the nymphs are relatively heavily weighted.
 People are using tenkara rods for Czech nymphing - and catching fish.
-The length of the rod really does help, not only in getting a slightly longer reach, but also in guiding the nymphs down current seams.
+The length of the rod really does help, not only in getting a longer reach, but also in guiding the nymphs down current seams.

 French nymphing is not as well known as Czech nymphing, but it is actually quite a bit closer to classic Japanese tenkara, and is a discipline that dedicated nymph fishermen might want to seriously consider as one of their main American tenkara techniques.

 Rather than three heavy nymphs, French nymphing generally utilizes two relatively small, much more lightly weighted nymphs.
 A narrow profile is still important to allow the nymphs to sink to the fishing depth quickly.
-As with Czech nymphing, little fly line is beyond the rod tip (so the lack of any "fly line" in tenkara is no limitation).
+As with Czech nymphing, little fly line is beyond the rod tip and often the line isn't even off the reel.

-The leaders used, however are extremely long, up to 25' or even longer.
-The length was an adaptation for fishing low, clear water for very skittish wild brown trout.
+Instead, the leader may be up to 25' or longer, and the leader itself is cast rather than the fly line.
+The length was an adaptation for fishing low, clear water for skittish wild brown trout.
 That length is near the extreme of Japanese "long line tenkara" which uses a much longer than normal level line.
-Because of the leader's length in French nymphin, a section of hi-vis mono or hi-vis fly line backing incorporated into the leader is necessary to detect strikes.
+Because of the leader's length in French nymphing, a section of hi-vis mono or hi-vis fly line backing incorporated into the leader is necessary to detect strikes.

 Aside from the extreme length of the leader, one of the signature characteristics of French nymphing is the extremely short drifts that are utilized and the precise casting that is required.
 French nymphers almost follow a grid pattern with their casts, dropping their nymphs into every possible lie.
 Small wild brown trout are found in surprisingly shallow water and in riffles that most anglers walk just through rather than fish.
 A good rule of thumb, and what should become one of the standard American tenkara techniques, is to never wade through any water you haven't already fished.
 You never know, and you will be surprised at some of the places you'll pick up fish (and you'll be surprised at the size of some of the fish, too).